 - Microwave the pie dough (do not unroll first) on 30% power for 10 - 15 seconds or until the dough can be easily unrolled without cracking.

-- Press the squares into the cups of a 24 cup mini muffin tin, making sure the dough is pressed down into the corners of the muffin tins (see note).
+- Press the squares into the cups of a 24 cup mini muffin tin, making sure the dough is pressed down into the corners of the muffin tins (see note 3).
 Prick the bottom of the tarts 3 times with the tines of a fork.

-- Bake in the preheated oven for 5 – 6 minutes or until golden brown.
+- Bake in the preheated oven for 5 - 7 minutes or until golden brown.
 While the pie shells are baking, cut the brie in half horizontally, then cut each half into 12 pieces, for a total of 24 pieces.

 - Carefully lift the tarts out of the muffin tins and place on a serving tray.
 Sprinkle the finely chopped sage over top of the tarts and serve.
+(See note 4.)

-A shot glass is helpful to press the pie dough into the bottom of the mini muffin tins!
+- A shot glass is helpful to press the pie dough into the bottom of the mini muffin tins!